Sequoia China leads $40 million round in DataVisor’s fraud detection software

 To date, DataVisor has raised a total of $54.5 million in disclosed funding.
 The Series B amount led by Genesis Capital is undisclosed.

-DataVisor will use the fresh injection of capital to increase sales and marketing efforts, hire more engineers, and build out new product lines to address new use cases.
+DataVisor will use the fresh injection of capital to increase sales and marketing efforts, hire more engineers, and build out product lines to address new use cases.

 Rock Wang, managing director at Sequoia China, will join DataVisor’s board of directors.
 Sequoia Capital’s China arm, which was founded in 2005, is reportedly raising up to 15 billion yuan ($2.37 billion) in its fifth fund to invest in local startups.
 It is also actively tapping potential Chinese investors for Sequoia Capital’s next big global fund.

-Legendary Sequoia partner Michael Moritz certainly seems to admire China’s entrepreneurial zeal, something he made quite clear in a recent op-ed he wrote in The Financial Times.
+Legendary Sequoia partner Michael Moritz certainly seems to admire China’s entrepreneurial zeal, something he made quite clear in a recent op-ed he wrote in the Financial Times.
 The piece has stirred quite a debate in Silicon Valley.

 DataVisor currently has 75 employees across its Mountain View headquarters and offices in Shanghai and Beijing.